• Ntc

 TikTok Ban in Nepal Time!

-After the government’s decision, TikTok has been banned in Nepal from Monday, November 13.
+After the government’s decision, TikTok was banned in Nepal from Monday, November 13 (Kartik 27, 2080).
 Sharing the government’s decision on the same day, Home Minister Narayan Kaji Shrestha had said that the process to disable the app in Nepal would take around one and a half hours and after that, the access to the app will shut down in Nepal.
 He said that the decision would help contain illicit activities and content that weakened social harmony and promoted communal conflict.

 tiktok ban nepal